10 Questions on 10 Years of Travel

 Not many of these any longer…

 I really don’t ever have a true vacation any longer.
-The closest I get to a vacation is going on a trip that is off the grid – where I’m forced to not take my laptop and work in my bed at night regardless of internet.
-But – I will say that even after 10 years I still deep down love traveling – seeing new things finding new experiences.
+The closest I get to a vacation is going on a trip that is off the grid – where I’m forced to not take my laptop and work in my bed at night, regardless of the internet.
+But – I will say that even after ten years I still deep down love traveling – seeing new things finding new experiences.
 But it gets harder and harder to find those things that ‘wow’ me all the time.
 On a positive note, I’ve become really adept at finding more unique experiences beyond the tourist trail in order to keep me excited about travel.

 Mongol Rally